 In the deeper area of Mana Nests, there is a strange parallel-with-the-surface water current that requires you to use Waterfall on it.
 In Platinum one section in the Distortion World has this in reverse, a waterfall-like structure that doesn't require said HM.

 The Marblenote heavily edited Kanto starters have another evolution stage following their final forms.
-Mega Evolutions everyone?
+Mega Evolutions anyone?

 Idiot Plot: The villains are trying to inflate the sun with a broken ghost detector.
 To power up the Electric Pokémon.
 Yeah, not the Fire Pokémon or anything.